JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/README.md

 Width: 107 cm (42")

 ### Race Types
-- Time trial
+#### Time trial
+The agent races against the clock on a well-marked track.

-- Object avoidance
+#### Object avoidance
+The vehicle races on a two-lane track with a fixed number of stationary obstacles placed along the track.
-  - 1 to 4 fixed objects
+Trained models using 1 to 4 fixed objects on different tracks.

 ### Hyperparameters
 AWS recommends leaving all with the default setup unless there is a specific reason to change them.